kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 `DataSource` except that it never ignores input -- contents are always accepted or the entire PVC is rejected if the contents are deemed invalid.

-Deprecate the `DataSource` field, but continue to support it in a backwards-compatible way.
+Deprecate the `DataSource` field once `DataSourceRef` reaches GA, but continue to support it in a backwards-compatible way, never removing it.
 In particular:

 1. If `DataSource` and `DataSourceRef` are both unset; accept
 1. If `DataSource` is set valid (PVC or VolumeSnapshot) AND `DataSourceRef` is not set;